 By allowing the higher order pole, the possible choices for constructing SCFT are greatly increased even with the above constraints.
 Our results greatly enlarge the landscape of $\mathcal{N}=2$ SCFT and show that these AD theories are much more generic than people thought.
 In fact, the theory of class ${\cal S}$ (theory using regular singularity) defined on a sphere can also be realized using irregular singularity.

 Some more properties of these theories are also studied in this paper.
-First, we use the collision of the singularities to identify the AD points of the $SU(N)$ QCD which serves as a possible UV completion of AD theories; Second, if the AD theory has one regular singularity which usually has non-abelian flavor symmetry, one can use this theory to construct new asymptotical free (AF) theory.
+First, we use the collision of the singularities to identify the AD points of the $SU(N)$ QCD; Second, if the AD theory has one regular singularity which usually has non-abelian flavor symmetry, one can use it to construct new asymptotical free (AF) theory.
 Geometrically, such AF theories are engineered by putting arbitrary number of irregular singularities on a Riemann surface.

-This paper is organized as follows: in section 2, we give a brief review of AD theory; In section 3, an introduction and classification to irregular singularity of Hitchin's equation are given; section 4 discusses the AD theory found from six dimensional $A_1$ theory, and those theories are not new but we study various properties of these theories which seem new; In section 5, AD theories from $A_2$ theory are classified and studied; section 6 consider the general AD theory found from compactifying six dimensional $A_{k-1}$ theory; Section 7 discuss the six dimensional construction of the known AD theories; finally, we give a short discussion showing possible further directions in section 8.
+This paper is organized as follows: in section 2, we give a brief review of AD theory; In section 3, a classification of irregular singularity to Hitchin's equation is given; section 4 discusses the AD theory found from six dimensional $A_1$ theory, and those theories are not new but we study various properties of these theories which seem new; In section 5, AD theories from $A_2$ theory are classified and studied; section 6 consider the general AD theory found from compactifying six dimensional $A_{k-1}$ theory; Section 7 discuss the six dimensional construction of the known AD theories; finally, we give a short discussion showing possible further directions in section 8.